Miriam Sapiro

 Miriam Elizabeth Sapiro (born 1960) served as the Deputy Trade Representative under Ron Kirk and became the acting Trade Representative on May 23, 2013.
-A former senior fellow at the Brookings Institution, Sapiro served as well in the State Department and on the National Security Council under Presidents Reagan, Bush and Clinton.
+A former senior fellow at the Brookings Institution, Sapiro served as well in the State Department and on the National Security Council under Presidents Reagan, H. W. Bush and Clinton.

 Following her tenure in the Obama administration, Sapiro was appointed partner at Finsbury and later the Head of the DC Office and SVP of public affairs at Sard Verbinnen & Co.
 Currently, Sapiro is a member of the U.S. Department of State Advisory Committee on International Communications & Information Policy.

 Early life and career

 Sapiro attended New York University School of Law.
 She was the founder and president of Summit Strategies International, a consulting firm involved in internet and telecommunications policies.
 Prior to that, she was an executive in the technology sector.
 Sapiro worked in the White House for then-President Bill Clinton as Special Assistant and Counselor to the President for Southeast European Stabilization and Reconstruction.
 She also served as Director of European Affairs at the National Security Council, and as a member of the Secretary of State's Policy Planning Staff and Office of Legal Advisers.